Trustless Agents — with zkML

 This "real-time proving" race for Ethereum blocks demonstrates exactly what becomes possible when zkVM performance crosses critical thresholds.
 The aim is to establish a public good that evolves into the standard for Ethereum block execution proof for zkVMs, ultimately expanding to encompass all Ethereum blocks while maintaining reasonable costs and latency.

 The same performance trajectory that made real-time Ethereum proving possible is now happening for AI inference through JOLT-Atlas and other zkML efforts.
+Albeit there are no clear winners in the zkML space yet — a full description of why, would require another post 😊.

 The Ethproofs Model for zkML